per25/P1-HAN-port-with-lora/README.md

 ## Components of the project

-### Hardware components
+### Hardware Components
 - Heltec Lora32 v2: The ESP32 microcontroller
 - breadboard
 - RJ12 cable(To the swedish electricity meter)
 - Jumper wires
 - The electricity meter works as power supply.
 (This project is built for the Aidon 6000-serie)

-### Software components
+### Software Components
 - Espressif ESP32 Development Framework: install ESP-IDF through here, [ESP-IDF for ESP32](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/index.html)
 - ESP-IDF Extension in Visual Studio Code, ESP-IDF has many example projects.
 - ESP-IDF One of the example projects is the `UART_RX_TXtask`.
 Which uses freertos to create a task that reads from the UART and writes to the UART.
 This project uses the RX part of that.
 - ESP-IDF: Also has a project for the Oled display, this is the `i2c_oled` project which is also used and implemented in this project.

-- LoraWan: Device library for ESP-IDF with SX127X Lora chips: [ttn-esp32](https://github.com/manuelbl/ttn-esp32) This library enables the use of LoraWAN which is needed for data-transmission.
+- LoraWan: Library for LoraWan in ESP-IDF with SX127X Lora chips: [ttn-esp32](https://github.com/manuelbl/ttn-esp32) This library enables the use of LoraWAN which is needed for data-transmission to TTN.
 - Drivers: Might be needed to connect device to computer in Visual Studio code(test without drivers first), [Drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads)

-## How to run the project, nessacy installations
+## Necessary Installations & How to run the project
+### Installations
+- The ESP-IDF extension in VScode(Visual Studio Code), documentation under `Software Components`.
+- This project is dependant of the `ttn-esp32` component, install the component from the `ttn-esp32` link under `Software Components`
+  - Important to Note!, In VScode you will need to set the frequency for LoraWAN, in Europe it is about 868 MHz(the frequency could easily be found online).
+The Freqeuncy is set in the `menuconfig`, search for Lora and set the Freqeuncy according to your region(Europe, Asia, North America, etc..)